ibmdbanalytics/ibmdbpy/blogs/use_case.md

 ![png](plot2.png)

-So using ibmdbpy we can analyse a huge and complex dataset meaningfully and more importantly in a much efficient manner which saves time and effort to analyse geographic data separately and load big datasets as raw shapefiles.
+As you can see `ibmdbpy` greatly facilitates your data analysis in python as it can analyze a huge and complex datasets in an efficient manner using in-database analytics.

-Hope you find this approach useful !
+Hope you find this approach useful!

+TODO: links